A Wolf

 carnassial clamping ungulate's windpipe shut,

-they whirled like dusty dervishes
+they whirled in a dusty dervish

 till there was